 People can wait up to several years to get their fingers on the nitrated steel.
 Potential customers would have to hand-write letters stating why they want to purchase the instrument.
 If you were to visit the PanArt workshop without a formal invitation from the founders, you’d just be turned away, no questions asked.

 Although handpan drums are now available across the world due to other brands tapping into the market, a good drum can easily go for $3000.
 Making a handpan, whatever the brand, is still extraordinarily difficult and expensive in comparison to other instruments.
-This hasn’t stopped the instrument from becoming a street artist instrument, notably in Barcelona, where it is prefered by buskers due to its capacity to echo in halls and in tunnels.
+This hasn’t stopped the instrument from becoming popular with street artists, notably in Barcelona, where buskers prefer it due to its ability to echo in halls and tunnels.

 Certain actors and famous musicians are now tapping into the instrument (pun aside), like Golshifteh Farahani in this beautiful extract of My Sweet PepperLand or Australian singer Tasch Sultana, who told Deezer during an interview that she tours with one on her bus.

 If you’re into ethereal sensations, and need to chill, we recommend you listen to a few handpan albums, it’s the best thing since sliced bread.

 Or, if you’re more looking to having a giggle, check out this Festive Christmas version of ‘Carol Of The Bells’, snow and all.